likii17/zeus/README.md

 A framework has been designed to accomodate the same.

 ## Framework
 We have created a framework based on SWIFT CSCF (https://www2.swift.com/knowledgecentre/rest/v1/publications/cscf_dd/49.0/CSCF_v2023_20221021.pdf) by mapping the elements of each tool to relevant security controls.
+The SWIFT CSCF consists of both mandatory and advisory security controls which are based on industry-standard frameworks, such as NIST, ISO 27000 and PCI-DSS.

 <img src="framework.png"/>

 ### 1. Fraud Detection from Transaction History
-- **SWIFT CSCF Controls:**
   - **Fraud Detection and Reporting (FDR):**
     - Use statistical analysis and machine learning algorithms for fraud detection.
     - Implement controls to identify and report fraudulent transactions.

 ### 2. Real VS Fake Faces
-- **SWIFT CSCF Controls:**
   - **Biometric Data Protection (BDP):**
     - Utilize facial recognition for authentication.
     - Implement controls to detect fake faces and ensure the authenticity of biometric data.